kenneth-ge/kenneth-ge/README.md

 🎓 CMU SCS & Dartmouth College

-🧪 Hacker, HCI researcher, writer, aspiring psychologist, indie musician, rationalist, optimizer, ...
+🧪 Hacker, HCI researcher, writer, aspiring psychologist, indie musician, optimizer, ...
 I defy labels

 🔥 My expertise is in HCI, AI, web, systems, and more.
 I'm confident I can solve any problem and learn any skill